nicosrm/24-bis-shibboleth/article/article.pandoc.md

 [@shibbolethOpenSAML]

-- > OpenSAML is a set of open source Java libraries used in support of the Shibboleth Project's implementation
-  > of the Security Assertion Markup Language (SAML).
-It is licensed under the Apache 2.0 license.
+- "OpenSAML is a set of open source Java libraries used in support of the Shibboleth Project's implementation of the Security Assertion Markup Language (SAML).
+It is licensed under the Apache 2.0 license."
 - OpenSAML ist keine vollumfängliche Implementierung von SAML IDP oder SP

 #### Active-Directory vs Shibboleth